cincottash/avroToParquet/README.md

 * After converting to .CSV, the files are converted to .parquet

-* The parquet files are stored in a directory called "parquetFiles" located in the same directory as main.py
+* The parquet files are stored in a directory called "parquetFiles" located in the same directory as the avro files directory

 * If the parquetFiles directory already exists, ALL of the .parquet files are deleted (only files with the .parquet file extension)